A Note From Brenda

 In interviews with mental health professionals, naturalists, professors, and sustainability experts I have learned how nature is prescribed to all kinds of patients ranging from a child with a mental disability to an elderly man with Parkinson’s.
 When talking about the healing powers of nature with those who have experienced vast mental health improvements from being in nature, I also came to witness how these same people feel a commitment to nature through conservation and acts of sustainability.
 Just like I do.

 I give workshops on the topic of ‘Healing through Nature and Travel’, ‘Nature’s Mindful Healing’, and ‘Recreation and Relaxation in the Riverlands’ in order to share how nature and travel has positively impacted my grief as well as others’ and inspired our commitment to conservation.
 It is important to protect our natural areas so they can be a safe haven for those experiencing mental illness.
-In addition, I offer a ‘Traveling Solo’ workshop to groups interested in learning safe ways to adventure on their own and suggestions on where to travel.
+In addition, I am a subject matter expert and offer ‘Traveling Solo’ workshops to groups interested in learning safe ways to adventure on their own and suggestions on where to travel.
 For the travel industry I offer a workshop titled ‘Welcoming the Solo Traveler’ to teach folks in the travel industry how to best welcome travelers who are visiting places on their own.

 Healing through nature and travel spreads far beyond my own personal experience and may help others.
 I have shared my courses internationally through Soaring Spirits International, Millersville University, New Jersey Tourism Industry Association, Pennsylvania Therapeutic Recreation Institute, Hospice & Community Care, Masonic Villages, Traditions of America, Highmark Caring Place, Middle Creek Wildlife Management Area, and Lancaster County Parks.

 To receive more information, to register for any of these events, or to have Brenda speak at your function, please email Brenda at [email protected]